raisa-d/KanbanBoard/README.md

      - **Modal state** (`isModalOpen`) to control the visibility of the New Task Form.

 ## Next Steps
+- Save kanban board title in local storage
+- Have modal close by clicking outside of it and add an "Are you sure?" prompt to make sure they don't lose their work.
-1. Implement functionality to open the `NewTaskForm` modal when the plus button is clicked.
+- Implement functionality to add a task via the `NewTaskForm` modal when the plus button is clicked.
-2. Add state management for:
+- Add state management for:
    - **Kanban board title**.
    - **Array of column objects** (id, title, color).
    - **Array of task objects** (id, title, description, status).
-   - **`isModalOpen`** to manage the modal visibility.
+   - **Adding tasks to board**.
-3. Add drag and drop functionality
+- Add drag and drop functionality
-4. Refine styling
+- Refine styling

 ## Optimizations
+- Add a submit/cancel button for the title editing.
 - Add color picker for each column background, put picker to right of column title
-- Allow toggle dark/light mode
+- Toggle dark/light mode
+- Add color picker to NewTaskForm so user can pick color of each task as well
+- Add a secret easter egg charcuterie board mode.
+All the tasks will become cheese/boards will be wooden, etc.
+- Add ability for multiple projects
+- Add a database
+- Add team-collaboration/assign tasks to a person

 ## Lessons Learned
 - Re-familiarized myself with the basics of **React**.